 Our Top Tips.

 - It's wise to double check the number written in your pet's passport to make sure it's the same one on the documentation that comes with the microchip.
-It's easy in a busy vet's surgery for mistakes to be made, and the last thing you want is to be stranded at an airport because numbers don't tally.
+It's easy in a busy vet's surgery for mistakes to be made, and the last thing you want is to be stranded at an airport because the numbers don't tally.

 - We've found that at borders we are usually given the scanner, asked to scan the dog ourselves and then hand the scanner back to border control.
 So before you travel, make sure you know how to use one, and make sure your dog isn't frightened by it.
 Ask your vet if you can practice with theirs.